Azathothas/Stars/README.md

 - [NVISOsecurity/blogposts](https://github.com/NVISOsecurity/blogposts) – A repo to house files for our blogposts on blog.nviso.eu
 - [NVISOsecurity/disable-flutter-tls-verification](https://github.com/NVISOsecurity/disable-flutter-tls-verification) – A Frida script that disables Flutter's TLS verification
 - [SerenityOS/serenity](https://github.com/SerenityOS/serenity) – The Serenity Operating System 🐞
-- [SpiderLabs/ModSecurity](https://github.com/SpiderLabs/ModSecurity) – ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
-It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
-With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.
 - [WebAssembly/wabt](https://github.com/WebAssembly/wabt) – The WebAssembly Binary Toolkit
 - [WerWolv/ImHex](https://github.com/WerWolv/ImHex) – 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
 - [acaudwell/Gource](https://github.com/acaudwell/Gource) – software version control visualization